olebole/irafdoc/doc/onedspec.skytweak.rst

   <!-- Sec='PARAMETERS' Level=0 Label='scale' Line='scale = 1., dscale = 0.2' -->
   <dd>The initial scale and scale step.
 This initializes the scale
   search parameters for the first spectrum.
-If <i>dscale</i> is zero then there will be no search for a new scale and the <tt>'y'</tt> interactive function is disabled.
+If <i>dscale</i> is zero then there will be no search for a new scale and the <span style="font-family: monospace;">'y'</span> interactive function is disabled.
 These parameters may be changed interactively.
 After the first spectrum subsequent spectra begin with the values from the last spectrum.